 Jacob Fruitfield Hires Ogilvy & Mather To Create Ad Campaigns

-One of the most trusted leaders in advertising, Ogilvy & Mather has been appointed as agency partner to the Jacob Fruitfield Food Group with effect from January 2010.
+One of the most trusted leaders in advertising, Ogilvy & Mather, has been appointed as an agency partner to the Jacob Fruitfield Food Group since January 2010.

-The agency will be responsible for creating new advertising campaigns for brands such as Jacob’s Cream Crackers, Kimberly, Mikado and Coconut Creams.
+The agency will create new advertising campaigns for brands such as Jacob’s Cream Crackers, Kimberly, Mikado, and Coconut Creams.
 It will also work on Jacob Fruitfield’s other brands, including Chef and Fruitfield.

-“We relish the exciting prospect of developing the truly iconic campaigns that these well loved Irish brands deserve,” said Gervaise Slowey, managing director, Ogilvy & Mather.
+“We relish the exciting prospect of developing the truly iconic campaigns that these well-loved Irish brands deserve,” said Gervaise Slowey, managing director of Ogilvy & Mather.

-1. Always be fair and honest in your own dealings.
-Not just with your co-workers and those you report to, but everyone in your personal life as well.
-When unfairness and dishonesty occurs in the home, it seeps into the office and can demoralize an agency quickly.
+1. Always be fair and honest in your own dealings, not just with your co-workers and those you report to but with everyone in your personal life as well.
+When unfairness and dishonesty occur in the home, it seeps into the office and can demoralize an agency quickly.

 2. Never hire relatives or friends.
 Ever.
 I repeat.
 Ever.